Retreat of glaciers since 1850: Himalayas and Central Asia

 The Pamirs mountain range located primarily in Tajikistan, has approximately eight thousand glaciers, many of which are in a general state of retreat.
 During the 20th century, the glaciers of Tajikistan lost 20 km3 of ice.
-The 70 km long Fedchenko Glacier, which is the largest in Tajikistan and the largest non-polar glacier on Earth, retreated 1 km between the years 1933 and 2006, and lost 44 sqkm of its surface area due to shrinkage between the years 1966 and 2000.
+The 70 km long Fedchenko Glacier, which is the largest in Tajikistan and the largest non-polar glacier on Earth, retreated 1 km between 1933 and 2006, and lost 44 sqkm of its surface area due to shrinkage between 1966 and 2000.
 Tajikistan and neighboring countries of the Pamir Range are highly dependent upon glacial runoff to ensure river flow during droughts and the dry seasons experienced every year.
 The continued demise of glacier ice will result in a short-term increase, followed by a long-term decrease in glacial melt water flowing into rivers and streams.

 Northern hemisphere – North America

 North American glaciers are primarily located along the spine of the Rocky Mountains in the United States and Canada, and the Pacific Coast Ranges extending from northern California to Alaska.
 While Greenland is geologically associated with North America, it is also a part of the Arctic region.
 Apart from the few tidewater glaciers such as Taku Glacier, in the advance stage of their tidewater glacier cycle prevalent along the coast of Alaska, virtually all of those in North America are in a state of retreat.
 This rate has increased rapidly since around 1980, and overall each decade since has seen greater rates of retreat than the preceding one.
 There are also small remnant glaciers scattered throughout the Sierra Nevada mountains of California and Nevada.